steveforrest/Disposable-Income/README.md

 * I required to limit my out put to a float with 2 decimal place on one of the functions and used [This link](https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python) to a stack overflow article
 * I had trouble getting my while loop to work so i checked on [W3Schools](https://www.w3schools.com/python/python_while_loops.asp)
 * I used the multiline on strings my decide_function() as i believed this would make the code dry.
 I found the best way to do this from [W3Schools Python Multi Line Strings](https://www.w3schools.com/python/gloss_python_multi_line_strings.asp)
+* I required to know how to get the last entry from a list [How to obtain the last index of a list?](https://stackoverflow.com/questions/7889820/how-to-obtain-the-last-index-of-a-list)